TERABYTE05/Myopia_Detection_Using-Fundus_Images/README.md

 tqdm

-Install manually if not using Colab:
+Install manually (if needed):

 pip install opencv-python scikit-image tqdm

 🧪 Notes

-No deep learning used — explainable ML pipeline
+✅ No deep learning — explainable ML

-Works offline, CPU-friendly

-Good baseline for clinical imaging models
+✅ CPU-friendly & lightweight

+✅ Suitable for early-stage fundus analysis

-🔮 Future Work
+🔮 Future Enhancements
+Feature	Status

-Add CNN / RETFound model comparison
+CNN / RETFound comparison	🔜

-Build Streamlit Web App
+Streamlit Web App	🎨 Planned

-Export model for mobile use (TFLite)

-Clinical trial testing on new datasets
+Mobile app (TFLite)	📱 Future
+Clinical dataset validation	🏥 Research stage
 📜 License

-MIT — feel free to use and modify.
+MIT License — free to use & modify

 ✨ Credits

 Developed by Teesha

-AI assistance for formatting & automation only.
+AI assistance for formatting only

 🙌 Support

-If you like this repo, please ⭐ it — helps others discover it!
+If you like this project, please ⭐ the repo.
+It helps others find it!